minprog/programming-1/info/10 Syllabus.md

 order to be eligible for a satisfactory grade unless granted an exception in writing by the course's heads.

-Problem sets and the final project are evaluated primarily along axes of scope, correctness, design, and style, with scores ordinarily determined by scope × (3 × correctness + 2 × design + 1 × style).
+Problem sets are evaluated primarily along axes of scope, correctness, design, and style, with scores ordinarily determined by scope × (3 × correctness + 2 × design + 1 × style).
 Scope is deemed all-important: we strive for you to at least try every aspect of each problem set.
 Mid-semester